umass-cs-326/ms02-example/team/m2/ui-diagrams.md

 1. **Spending Overview**: A pie chart that visually represents the user's spending across different categories.
 Hovering over each slice of the pie will display the exact amount spent in that category, giving users a detailed breakdown without overwhelming them with numbers.
 2. **Savings Goals Progress Bar**: Below the pie chart, there will be a progress bar showing the user’s progress toward their savings goal.
 This element provides a quick visual indicator of how close the user is to achieving their goal.
 3. **Expense Log Button**: A prominent button labeled “Log Expense” will be located at the top right of the dashboard.
 Clicking this button will take users to the **Expense Logging Screen**, where they can add new expenses.

+This screen is designed to be the central hub of the user’s experience, providing them with a high-level view of their financial status while also offering easy access to more detailed information.

+**Use Case**:

+A user who wants to quickly check their spending for the month would log into the application and immediately see their total spending for the month and the breakdown by category.
+If they notice that their spending in the "Dining Out" category is higher than expected, they can decide to cut back on that category in the upcoming weeks.